Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 to provide referential integrity between any two documents.
 If we split the documents by resource, we now also require join tables between specific resources which greatly increases Tanager complexity.

+#### Why partitioning?

+The Option A design is for two very large tables.
+It's important to note that a large school district with positive attendance tracking could have on the order of 450 million attendance records in a school year.
+Since a Tanager instance will store a lot more that just attendance, we need to be able to support on the order of 1 billion rows in the `Documents` table.
+If we estimate that each document has on the order of 10 references to other documents (they can have arrays of references), then we need to be able to support on the order of 10 billion rows in the `References` table.

+Determining a good default number of partitions for each table will require experimentation, but 16 partitions for `Documents` and 64 partitions for `References` is probably a good starting point.

 #### Why random GUIDs as primary and partition keys on Documents?

 We should expand on the reasoning behind the choice of random GUIDs as primary and partition keys on